Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 8 hours
 You shove a fistfull of earth through the chest of the corpse used as a material component and tendrilous vines begin to sprout from its wounds, tearing forth as newborn blights into the nearest unoccupied spaces.
 Choose one of the following for what are created:Two Vine Blights.
-Three Needle BlightsFive Twig BlightsTen Splinter BlightsThe created blights are friendly to you for the spell’s duration.
-If the corpse used as a material component for the spell was humanoid, the created blights act on your initiative and obey your verbal commands for the spell’s duration, and remain non-hostile toward you after the spell ends unless provoked.
+Three Needle BlightsFive Twig BlightsTen Splinter BlightsThe created blights are friendly to you for the spell's duration.
+If the corpse used as a material component for the spell was humanoid, the created blights act on your initiative and obey your verbal commands for the spell's duration, and remain non-hostile toward you after the spell ends unless provoked.
-If you don’t issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.
+If you don't issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.
 - **Classes**: Druid, Ranger
 *(Source: CS)*